wso2/integration-studio-examples/api-management/README.md

 # API Management Tutorial

 This tutorial is an extension to the WSO2 United Airport tutorial (WUA) series.
-It is focused to cover the advanced features of WSO2 API Manager using relevant user stories.
+It aims to cover the advanced features of WSO2 API Manager using relevant user stories.

 ## Overview
-_WSO2 United Airport is a platform which exposes flights from different airlines.
+_WSO2 United Airport is a platform that exposes flights from different airlines.
 The airport has partnered with Delta Airlines and Qantas Airlines.
-The airlines will be provided with the features of checking the available flights, adding a new flight, updating an existing flight and deleting a flight through the API gateway platform provided by the WUA._
+The airlines have features that enable you to check the available flights, add a new flight, update an existing flight, and delete a flight through the API gateway platform provided by the WUA._

 In this series, the following sections will be covered.